-With the increases – and attention - that Dogecoin has seen in the last few months, a target figure of $1 is not within the realms of impossibility within the next few years or earlier.
+With the increases – and attention - that Dogecoin has seen in the last year, a target figure of $1 is not within the realms of impossibility within the next few years or earlier.

 As with all expert market predictions, they can be wrong.
 You've only got to look at the meteoric rise of Bitcoin to demonstrate that no amount of predicting can foretell the future of cryptocurrencies.

 Just because a cryptocurrency is a low price doesn't automatically mean it's a good investment.
 Cryptocurrencies are still speculative investments.

 Nobody can predict what will happen with cryptocurrencies in the future.
 If governments found a way to regulate cryptocurrencies, the bottom could fall out of the market.

 All cryptocurrencies are volatile.
 Dogecoin price was at $0.68 when it crashed, wiping out almost half of the gains.
 Today, the price of Dogecoin is $0.15.
 Had you bought at a high price, you'd be sitting on a significant loss right now